4th Quattor Workshop - UAM (Madrid) - 29-30/10/07

 - Filesystems referencing block devices

-- A SW or LVM refers to another set of block devices (partitions, HW raid, disks…)
+- A SW or LVM refers to another set of block devices (partitions, hardware raid, disks…)

-- Partitions are a king of block devices referencing HW devices they seat in.
+- Partitions are a king of block devices referencing hardware devices they seat in.

 - Very flexible and easy to extend